 |Home Protection Screen (HPS)||Can be calculated individually using the CPF HPS Premium Calculator|

-Buying a HDB resale flat can be daunting, especially if you have to finance it in cash.
-Instead of forking out cold hard cash for your HDB purchase, you can always tap on your CPF savings to pay for your resale flat!
+Buying a HDB resale flat is not as daunting as most first-timers believe it to be, because the heavy lifting (a.k.a financing) can actually done via your CPF.
+Instead of forking out cold hard cash for your HDB purchase, you can always tap on your CPF savings.

 Here is a list of HDB-related fees that you can pay with your CPF Ordinary Account:

-- Initial payment in whole or in part (depending on if you an HDB or bank housing loan)
+- Initial payment in whole or in part (depending on whether you’re taking a HDB long or bank loan)

 - Partial or full payment for the flat purchase